lehtiolab/proteogenomics-analysis-workflow/README.md

   --dbsnp /path/to/snp142CodingDbSnp.txt \
   --bamfiles /path/to/\*.bam --isobaric tmt10plex \
   --outdir /path/to/results
+  -profile testing
 ```

 Nextflow command option:
 ```
 -profile ## options are standard and testing. standard uses slurm system to queue the jobs. testing allocates 20 cores/cpus to run the command.
+The number of cores used in testing can be changed by editing the nextflow.config file.
 -resume  ## use it to resume the jobs from the last stopped process.
 ```